dedihartono801/LlamaTalks/README.md

 ---

+## 🚀 How to Install TinyLLaMA using OLLAMA
+- brew install ollama
+## To start ollama:
+- brew services start ollama
+## Or, if you don't want/need a background service you can just run:
+- /opt/homebrew/opt/ollama/bin/ollama serve
+## Run TinyLLaMA
+- ollama run tinyllama

+---

 ## 🦙 What is TinyLLaMA?

 TinyLLaMA is a compact, efficient large language model designed to run locally with minimal resource requirements.
 It’s ideal for personal and offline AI use cases.